 Accutane is the weapon of last resort.
 The one you use when nothing else works for your acne and that is why Accutane is usually given after other acne medicines, antibiotics, or topical treatments have failed to give you results.

-Basically, you resort to acne when all else fails.
+Basically, you resort to accutane when all else fails.